aistico-jhr/maltasdatagen/README.md

     1. 2 = Physician

 1. start_time_iso: The ISO-formatted timestamp indicating when an event started.
 1. end_time_iso: The ISO-formatted timestamp indicating when an event ended.
+Can be equal to start, e.g., for "STARTED" events.
 1. total_time_spent: The total duration of the measurement in seconds.
+The final result can be read from "INTERRUPTED" and "COMPLETE" events.
 1. status: The status of the event.
     * "STARTED": The measurement has started.
     * "PAUSED": The measurement was temporarily halted.
     * "CONTINUED": The measurement resumed after being paused.
     * "INTERRUPTED": The measurement was stopped before completion.
+Last event for this measurement.
     * "COMPLETE": The measurement successfully reached completion.
+Last event for this measurement.

 These descriptions should give you a comprehensive understanding of each event recorded in the dataset.
 More status messages (such as "INTERACTED" may be added at later time.